Time for Battle!

 - Cotton balls (or stack of paper to make paper balls)

 Mark a line with masking tape.
 Divide family members into two teams, one team on each side of the tape.
 At the signal to go, each team must throw the cotton balls or paper balls one at a time at the other team.
 After one minute, stop the game and count how many are on each side.
 The team with the lowest number on their side is the winner.

 How did it feel when others were throwing the cotton balls at you?

 How does this game remind you of a real battle that is going on?
 (Satan is always attacking Christians.)

 How does the devil attack us?
 What does he try to get us to do?
 (Sin, feel discouraged, doubt God, etc.)

-Paul compared the Christian life to being a soldier in a battle.
-The devil throws many temptations (to do wrong things) and we must be prepared.
+Paul compared the Christian life to being a soldier in battle.
+The devil throws many temptations (desire to do wrong things) and we must be prepared.

 How did the shield help you?
-(It keep the cotton balls from hitting me; it kept me safe; etc.)
+(It kept the cotton balls from hitting me; it kept me safe; etc.)